 When using a recent model of Apple or Beats earphones with macOS 11 (or later) or iOS 14 (or later), there is a feature called Automatic Device Switching.
 In some cases, this works well and you automatically hear the sound from the desired Mac or iPhone without having to connect the Bluetooth device.
 In other cases, it can cause problems.
-For some customers, the AirPods seem to randomly switch back and forth between devices.
+For some customers, the AirPods seem to randomly switch back and forth between devices, even in the middle of playing audio.
 For others, they keep reconnecting to the same wrong Mac or iPhone, rather than staying with the one that you chose.
-For others, the Mac will incorrectly report which device audio will go to.
 In such cases, you may want to turn off Automatic Device Switching: